devstojko/food-order/README.md

   - add modal for adding a new chat
   - style the modal
   - open modal from the sidebar, input for creating a name
+  - use reusible components like search and button
+  - disable button if group name is empty and add button disabled styles
 - add avatar for every user
+- create withContext HOC and refactor
 - loader on redirection
 - convert textarea to text field
 - add user settings page where user can change his data